 42 of the Tiger King’s Zoo Animals Now Live at a Colorado Sanctuary

-If there's one thing everybody is talking about right now (besides COVID-19), it's Netflix's true crime documentary series, Tiger King.
+If there's one thing everybody talked about early on in the COVID-19 pandemic, it was Netflix's true crime documentary series, Tiger King.
 The show's a wild ride from start to finish, and while Joe Exotic, aka the Tiger King, is receiving viral attention for the antics that went on at his roadside zoo in Oklahoma, animal advocates argue it's not for the right reasons.

 Many viewers were left wondering what happened to the big cats and other animals at the G.W.
 Zoo, now that Joe Exotic is in jail on murder-for-hire charges.
 Fortunately, there are groups out there who actually care about the well-being of animals and act on their behalf in situations like this one.

 When the drama hit its peak at the notorious G.W.
 Zoo in Oklahoma, The Wild Animal Sanctuary in Keenesburg, Colorado stepped in to help.
 According to staff at the Wild Animal Sanctuary, they have ultimately been able to rescue 39 tigers and 3 bears from the facility, working in conjunction with PETA to get these animals into better living circumstances.